 The Green Harvest Sprouting, Wheatgrass and Microgreen Guide is great value to get you started with your healthy benchtop gardening.
 The guide is a B5 sized 16 page full colour leaflet.
-FREE with an initial purchase of sprouting or microgreen seeds.
+Included free with your first sprouting or microgreen seed order.

 How Can I Grow and Use Sprouts as a Living Food?

 A simply fantastic book on sprouting and health.
 Learn how to sprout and supply, by weight, the richest source of vitamins, minerals and anti-oxidants of all fresh food, in your own kitchen.
 Covering over 100 kinds of sprouting seeds, the best methods, nutritional and medicinal benefits, using sprouts with practical and simple recipes.
 138 pp

 Nutritious - Organic - Beautiful - Easy to Grow (AUS)